tanakhcc/guide/en/src/appendix/administration.md

 Decide in these questionable cases, ask if anyone feels the need to discuss your choice and **close the merge request a few days later**.
 To retain volunteer motivation, it is important to keep the feedback cycle quick.

-When needed, changes to the proposed final XML can be made directly in gitlab (or copy-paste the data into your own text editor and change it there).
+When needed, changes to the proposed final XML can be made directly in github (or copy-paste the data into your own text editor and change it there).
 When finished, add the change as a new commit in the merge request.

 - If the reconciler has chosen the *majority view* amongst transcribers, only seek clarification if you have serious doubts about that reconstruction.